Generic Virtual Machine

 LLM Integration Settings

-LLM API Keys Resources
+API Keys Resources

 When configuring your environment variables, you’ll need API keys for AI providers.
 Use these official resources: